epelde/tdd-resources/README.md

 > The TDD cycle is very detail-oriented and requires you to **make some design decisions when writing tests, rather than when writing production code**.
 Obviously those who do TDD know that TDD drastically helps to **enforce good design**.

 TDD is just as much about design as it is about test.
-It's seems it's all about developing/designing in a **"slower" (slow id good)** way to be able to think about how I want the different collaborators to relate and collaborate. **Maybe we can improve our software quality applying TDD**.
+It's all about developing/designing in a **"slower" (slow id good)** way to be able to think about how I want the different collaborators to relate and collaborate. **Maybe we can improve our software quality applying TDD**.
 Quality is not negotiable.

 > **Test code is just as importante as production code.
 It is not a second-class citizen.
 It requieres thought, design and care.
 It must be kept as clean as production code.**